talkable/talkable-docs/_sources/advanced_features/white_labeling.rst.txt

 #.
 Choose a **domain name** you want to use for white-labeling.

 #.
 Choose if you want to **delegate** the custom domain to Talkable or want to keep control over its DNS settings.
-   Read more about this in the section below.
+   Read more about this in :ref:`delegated-vs-self-managed`.

 #.
 If you clicked "Set up web domain" and you only want the web domain
    or you want different names for the web and email domains,